U.S. judge halts Trump policy of returning asylum seekers to Mexico

-A U.S. judge on Monday halted the Trump administration’s policy of sending some asylum seekers back across the southern border to wait out their cases in Mexico, stopping a program the government planned to use to stem a recent flood of migrants.
+(Reuters) - A U.S. judge on Monday halted the Trump administration’s policy of sending some asylum seekers back across the southern border to wait out their cases in Mexico, stopping a program the government planned to expand to stem a recent flood of migrants.

 The ruling is slated to take effect on Friday, according to the order by U.S. District Judge Richard Seeborg in San Francisco.
 The preliminary injunction will apply nationwide.